THE GRACE OF JESUS CHRIST

 “Can you fathom the mysteries of God?
 Can you probe the limits of the Almighty?
 (Job 11:7).

 The Psalmist said, “How great are your works, LORD, how profound your thoughts!”
-(92:5)
+(Psalm 92:5)

 “Such knowledge is too wonderful for me, too lofty for me to attain.”
 (Psalm 139:6).